On D List of Movie Reviews

 Marred by awkward start, Deep Cover creates momentum as soon as Roger Guenveur Smith's character is killed.

-From there on, Bill Duke shows what style is all about, and he does this with a big dose of neo-noir.
-Laurence Fishburne
+From there on, Bill Duke shows what style is all about, and he does it with a big dose of neo-noir.
+Laurence

-is the coolest ever when he glances at somebody with his sexy eyes.
-That's when he becomes special.
+Fishburne is the coolest ever when he glances at somebody with his sexy eyes.
 I

 love Jeff Goldblum here, too.
-In spite of looking miscast on screen, he's a natural actor.
+In spite of appearing miscast on screen, he's a natural actor.

-The story is filled with twists and turns during the intricate maze of drug dealing.
-It has been done before,
+The story is filled with twists and turns in the middle of an intricate maze of drug dealing.
+It's been

 All in all, Deep Cover is my all-time favorite Laurence Fishburne picture.